Common Japanese Words and Phrases Used in Aikido

 Ki - A central concept in East Asian systems of thought and medicine, as well as many other martial arts aside from Aikido.
 The life force that governs the way living beings move and operate.

-Kyu - Rank prior to black belt, 6th Kyu being first rank in United States Aikido Federation ranking system, up to 1st Kyu
+Kyu - Rank prior to black belt, 6th Kyu being first adult rank in United States Aikido Federation ranking system, up to 1st Kyu

 Onegai Shimasu - "Please", as in "Please work/train with me."
 In Aikido, one says this while bowing to the sensei at the beginning of class and to one's partner before practicing a technique.